Contract Management 101: Understanding Contract Management

 Keep your contracts and contract data in your cloud.

-People are surprised to learn that most contract management solutions keep your contract data in their cloud repository, a storage location over which the customer has very little control.
+People are surprised to learn that most contract management software keeps your contract data in their cloud repository, a storage location over which the customer has very little control.
 Contracts 365® leverages your existing Microsoft 365 tenant as a contract repository and Microsoft Azure as a platform.
 So you keep all of your organization’s security preferences, policies, and access definitions—and IT can easily control who sees what, and what permissions are granted, across your organization.

 Make the most of Microsoft’s world-class infrastructure.